akshay-abraham/Quantalink/README.md

   - **Observation:** The act of playing the game—collecting the "Quantum Anomalies"—is the "observation."
   - **Wave Function Collapse:** The moment the game ends (win or lose), the wave function collapses, and reality is forced to choose one of two definite outcomes: the cat is either "Alive" (a win) or "Decohered" (a loss).
 - **The Gamification & UX:**
-  _ **Progressive Difficulty:** The game starts easy and becomes progressively harder, rewarding skill and persistence.
+  - **Progressive Difficulty:** The game starts easy and becomes progressively harder, rewarding skill and persistence.
 This makes it a compelling challenge rather than a simple one-off gimmick.
-  _ **Responsive Feedback:** Clicking an anomaly triggers a satisfying particle burst.
+  - **Responsive Feedback:** Clicking an anomaly triggers a satisfying particle burst.
 A progress bar and timer create urgency and provide clear feedback on the player's performance.
-  _ **The "Fly-Out" Transition:** This is the most complex animation in the app.
+  - **The "Fly-Out" Transition:** This is the most complex animation in the app.
 The icon from the result card (Cat or Ghost) appears to seamlessly lift off the card and become the roaming page pet.
-This is achieved by: 1.
-Capturing the screen coordinates of the result icon.
+This is achieved by:
+    1. Capturing the screen coordinates of the result icon.
     2. Passing these coordinates to a global state manager.
     3. Using a dynamic CSS animation with CSS variables to animate the pet from that starting position.
     4. Hiding the original icon at the exact moment the pet spawns.
-  _ **Persistent, Interactive Pets:** The resulting pet is not just a temporary animation.
+  - **Persistent, Interactive Pets:** The resulting pet is not just a temporary animation.
 It becomes a persistent page companion until the game is played again.
 The "Alive" cat playfully roams and "meows" on hover/click.
 The "Decohered" ghost has a complex AI, alternating between slow, menacing stalking, brief invisibility, and sudden, high-speed "swooshes" across the screen.
 This makes the outcome of the game feel meaningful and impactful.
-  > > > > > > > 4c6b5a5 (even more add more changes we made and also update pseudocode.md)

 ---